Skip to main content

 • A popup will appear displaying details such as email and phone number for review

-• The account holder or related party will receive an email, and if enabled, a text message with a direct link to complete the identity verification
+• The related party will receive an email, and if enabled, a text message with a direct link to complete identity verification

-• The account holder or related party follows the prompts to capture a photo of their identification and a selfie to complete the process
+• They follow the prompts to capture a photo of their identification and a selfie to complete the process

 How PEP Screening Works